GonzaloHirsch/gonzalohirsch.com/content/blog/working-for-toptal-and-how-to-get-started.md

 My involvement with Toptal is not limited to my freelance developer experience there.
 I have taken part in many activities with them:

-- Writing for the Toptal Engineering Blog, which is not released yet, but will be anytime.
+- Writing for the Toptal Engineering Blog.
+You can find this [here](https://www.toptal.com/json/jwt-nodejs-security).
 - Participating in social events with other Argentinean Toptal experts, I met and networked with freelance designers, finance experts, and other remote workers.
 - Used programs that fostered AWS certifications and got [my AWS Solutions Architect Associate certification](/blog/cracking-the-aws-solutions-architect-associate-certification/).
 - I attended webinars by the Toptal team on how to become a successful freelancer and improve communication.